ChengTseLu/ChengTseLu.github.io/README.md

 ### Raspberry Pi Implement
 The mask detection model is trained and uploaded in the mask_detection folder
-Run a simple test using following command
+Run a simple test using following command (make sure Raspberry Pi camera is installed)

         cd MaskDetectionTempSensing
         python3 TFlite.py